-- Click Window > New Viewport > New Camera....
-This creates a new camera from the current view. - 2.
+- 1. Click Window > New Viewport > New Camera.
+This creates a camera from the current view. - 2.
 Click Window > New Viewport > Manage Cameras or Edit > Preferences > General > Viewport > Cameras to manage and edit cameras.

-This opens the Camera preferences menu.
+The Camera preferences menu opens.
 You can add new cameras or edit current ones.
-Cameras can be shared across 3D viewports, meaning that if multiple 3D viewports use the same camera, changing the camera in one viewport (e.g. by rotation) affects the second viewport with the same camera, as well.
+Cameras can be shared across 3D viewports, meaning that if multiple 3D viewports use the same camera, changing the camera in one viewport (for example, by rotation) affects the second viewport with the same camera as well.